ByaCherX/rnr-docs/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the Visual C++ documentation!
+Thank you for your interest in contributing to the reddevsoftware documentation!

-In this topic, you'll see the basic process for adding or updating content in the [Visual C++ documentation site](https://docs.microsoft.com/cpp).
+In this regard, it provides an infrastructure to develop RedDevSoftware programs better and to learn how to use them.
+This infrastructure can include documents from other organizations.

+## Contributing sites

+Microsoft Visual C++ documentation [Visual C++ documentation](https://docs.microsoft.com/cpp)

+For more detailed details for documentation and contributors [Documentation More About](../docs/reddevsoftware/Contributing/contributing.md)

 In this topic, we'll cover: